-3.4.2 TEEL Values Derived for Isomers and Compounds in Multiple Forms
+3.4.3 TEEL Values Derived for Isomers and Compounds in Multiple Forms

-3.4.2.1 Chemicals with Multiple Isomers
+3.4.3.1 Chemicals with Multiple Isomers

-For any chemical with multiple isomers listed in the PAC dataset, the available data for all of the isomers will be reviewed at the same time.
-If the reviews of the data indicate that the toxicities of all isomers are similar, then the entries may be combined into a single entry in the PAC dataset.
-There are chemicals for which data are not available for all of the isomers.
+For any chemical with multiple isomers listed in the PAC dataset, the available data for all the isomers will be reviewed at the same time.
+If the data review indicates that the toxicities of all isomers are similar, then the entries may be combined into a single entry in the PAC dataset.
+There are chemicals for which data are not available for all isomers.
 PAC values for one isomer may be used for the isomer lacking any data.
 Combining chemicals into a single entry in the PAC dataset will require approval from DOE Office of Emergency Management.

-3.4.2.2 Metal Compounds and Salts
+3.4.3.2 Metal Compounds and Salts